SharePoint/sp-dev-docs/docs/general-development/how-to-create-a-page-layout-in-sharepoint.md

     The master page that you choose here will be shown in the preview for this page layout.
 This master page also determines what content placeholders get added to the page layout.

-    > **Note:**
+    > [!NOTE]
     > After you choose this master page, you cannot preview the page layout with a different master page, even after you apply a different master page to the live site.

 7. Select a content type.
 The content type for this page layout determines what page fields will be available for this page layout in the Snippet Gallery.